 Students seeking to pursue a professional healthcare program in Nursing, Pharmacy, Optometry, Physical Therapy, or Osteopathic Medicine may qualify for a direct admit scholarship of $2,500 per year, renewable for up to eight years of coursework.

-Students must either be in the top 5% of their graduating class or have a 3.7 GPA and have a 1210 total score on their SAT, or an ACT of 25.
+Students must have a 3.7 GPA and have a 1210 total score on their SAT, or an ACT of 25.
 Click here to learn more about direct admit scholarships.

 Transfer students who are completing their first undergraduate degree and who have completed at least 24 credit hours at an accredited university are automatically considered for merit scholarships as part of their application.
 These scholarships are awarded based on GPA.
 These scholarships are renewable for up to four years of undergraduate coursework provided students maintain a 3.0 GPA.